 Transfer one cup of the warm mixture to a small bowl and add the 2 ounces of chocolate.
 This will be the final glaze.
 Mix until smooth and set aside.

 Transfer the rest of the chocolate mixture into a larger bowl to use as a filling.
 Chill until cold and thick for a few hours.
-Leaving the ganache in the refrigerator overnight is best if you make the cake a day in advance.
+If you make the cake a day in advance, it is best to leave the ganache in the refrigerator overnight.

 Note: Some readers complained that the ganache was runny after many hours in the refrigerator.
 It never happened to me.
 If you use 36% fat heavy cream, measure the chocolate and the rest of the ingredients correctly, and avoid boiling the heavy cream, then there is no reason for the ganache to be runny.